natashajoann/Portfolio/_posts/2020-07-08-easy-css-tricks-every-web-developer-needs-to-know.md

 &nbsp;

-Next, you'll state a command--"property"--and how you want your code to present this property--"value".&nbsp;
+Next, you'll state a command–"property"–and how you want your code to present this property–"value".&nbsp;

 &nbsp;